Simplifying Dependent Reductions in the Polyhedral Model: SDR Heuristic Algorithm

 Lastly, if a reduction operator does not have an inverse, thereby restricting the candidate set of directions, then it is possible for our algorithm to produce a non-optimal solution.
-Specifically, if an operator does not have an inverse, the valid reuse vector for that operator will be restricted to a one sided direction (since ST requires the reuse direction to point out of certain boundaries of the polyhedral domain if the operator does not have an inverse), instead of both directions of the basis.
+Specifically, if an operator does not have an inverse, the valid reuse vector for that operator will be restricted to a one sided direction (since ST requires the reuse vector to point out of certain boundaries of the domain for a reduction if there is no inverse), instead of both directions of the basis.
 It is possible that the original program does not have an unique valid schedule.
-Consider the following scenario: one schedule is consistent with $\vec{r}$, while another schedule is consistent with $- \vec{r}$; since the operator does not have an inverse, only the positive direction $\vec{r}$ is valid.
+Consider the following scenario: one schedule is consistent with $\vec{r}$, while another schedule is consistent with $- \vec{r}$; since the operator does not have an inverse, only the positive $\vec{r}$ is valid.
 Therefore, the initial schedule will affect whether this ST is applied or not -- which in turn leads to the suboptimality of the algorithm.